-YEAR EVENT 1960 The federal government passed the Technical and Vocational Training Assistance Act , enabling it to partner with the provinces to fund capital costs for vocational training facilities.
+YEAR EVENT The federal government passed the Technical and Vocational Training Assistance Act, 1960 enabling it to partner with the provinces to fund capital costs for vocational training facilities.
 Many institutes of technology created through this Act were later converted to community colleges.
 1963 The provincial government amended The Public Schools Act and established "regional colleges".
-1967 The federal government introduced the Adult Occupational Training Act to provide short-term retraining for unemployed and underemployed workers.
+The federal government introduced the Adult Occupational Training Act to provide short-1967 term retraining for unemployed and underemployed workers.
 This program revealed that most people in need of vocational training did not have the basic academic skills needed to participate in vocational programs.
-1973 The federal government funded 1) the Basic Training and Skills Development (BTSD) which provided upgrading for students in grades K-12 and enabled them to gain the prerequisites for vocational training, and 2) Basic Job Readiness Training (BJRT) programs to help adult learners, who needed more than short-term training programs, gain literacy and life skills, job search techniques and work experience leading to employment.
+The federal government funded 1) the Basic Training and Skills Development (BTSD) 1973 which provided upgrading for students in grades K-12 and enabled them to gain the prerequisites for vocational training, and 2) Basic Job Readiness Training (BJRT) programs to help adult learners, who needed more than short-term training programs, gain literacy and life skills, job search techniques and work experience leading to employment.
 1976 A provincial discussion paper, Helping to Develop a Provincial Continuing and Community Education Policy made recommendations to MEd on continuing and community education policy.
 The Report of the Committee on Continuing and Community Education in BC highlighted ABE as a "high priority special program".
-1977 The government passed the new comprehensive College and Institute Act.
-1979 The inaugural meeting of the Adult Basic Education Association of British Columbia (ABEABC) was held.
+The government passed the new comprehensive College and Institute Act.
+1977 The inaugural meeting of the Adult Basic Education Association of British Columbia 1979 (ABEABC) was held.
 The first of its kind in Canada, ABEABC was comprised of ABE and literacy instructors and community members who wanted to help build the quality of programming available in the province.
 1982 The government report Ministerial Policy on the Provision of Adult Basic Education Programs including English Language Training in the Public Education System of British Columbia stated that it was the responsibility of the ministry to provide, to adult citizens and landed immigrants residing in the province, reasonable access to high quality ABE programs.
 It also noted that responsibility for the development, administration and delivery of ABE programs resided with the colleges, the institutes and the public schools.
-1983 The ABE articulation process was launched in British Columbia.
-The ABE Articulation Development Committee produced a provincial framework and common terminology as a foundation to the process by early 1985.
-The ABE Articulation Steering Committee was established to oversee the implementation and on-going process of articulation across the post-secondary system.
-The ABE Steering Committee established working committees in each of the major discipline areas, with members from 18 colleges and the Open Learning Agency.
-The discipline working committees developed generic outlines and a grid of equivalencies by subject and course for the participating institutions.